 Annex D – IANA Periodic Reviews - Statement of Work Duration and Review Periodicity [DT N]

-What period (duration) should be covered by the first SOW post-transition?
+What period (duration) should be covered by the first statement of work post-transition?

 It is critical that any proposal provide opportunities to improve the performance of the IANA Naming Functions as well as to review the proposed oversight structure against the needs of its customers and the ICANN community.
 This is especially important in the initial period following the transition of the NTIA’s stewardship over the IANA Functions, in order to account for lessons learned as a result of the transition, to review the effectiveness of new structures created pursuant to the IANA Stewardship Transition, and to address any implications for IANA’s performance.
-As a result, the CWG recommends that the initial IANA SOW for the naming functions be reviewed no more than two years from the date of the IANA Stewardship Transition.
+As a result, the CWG recommends that the initial IANA Statement of Work (IANA SOW) for the naming functions be reviewed no more than two years from the date of the IANA Stewardship Transition.
 This review would be led by a multi-stakeholder body drawn from the ICANN community.

-Following the initial review period of two years from the date of the IANA Stewardship Transition, a longer period in between reviews would be advisable to avoid the constant trash of reviews, while still accounting for emerging or evolving needs of IANA Customers and the ICANN community.
+Following the initial review period of two years from the date of the IANA Stewardship Transition, a longer period in between reviews would be advisable to avoid the constant [trash] of reviews, while still accounting for emerging or evolving needs of IANA Customers and the ICANN community.
 We recommend that subsequent reviews be initiated on a calendar basis with a recommended standard period of no later than once every five years.

-While the Periodic Review will normally be scheduled based on a regular 5 year rotation with other ICANN reviews.
-A Special Periodic Review may be also be initiated by community action:
+While the Periodic Review Function will normally be scheduled based on a regular 5 year rotation with other ICANN reviews, a Special Periodic Review may be also be initiated by community action:

 Recommendation of the CSC and 1 SO